-In DSHA, seismic hazard is defined as the ground motion or motions from a single or several earthquakes that are expected to produce maximum impact at a site.
-DSHA emphasizes ground-motion hazard from an individual earthquake (a scenario), such as the maximum credible earthquake or the maximum considered earthquake, and explicitly determines ground-motion hazard with a level of uncertainty.
-DSHA results show that the large earthquakes that have occurred in the New Madrid Seismic Zone dominate the hazard at the Paducah Gaseous Diffusion Plant.
+In DSHA, seismic hazard is defined as the ground motion(s) from a single or several earthquakes that are expected to produce maximum values (impacts) at a site.
+DSHA emphasizes ground-motion hazard from an individual earthquake (scenario), such as the maximum credible earthquake (MCE) or maximum considered earthquake, and explicitly determines ground-motion hazard with a level of uncertainty.
+DSHA results show that the large earthquakes in the New Madrid Seismic Zone dominate the hazard at the Paducah Gaseous Diffusion Plant.
+Table E-2 lists ground-motion hazards estimated for the Paducah Gaseous Diffusion Plant from the large earthquakes in the New Madrid Seismic Zone.
+The return period for these ground motions is about 500 to 1,000 years.